kevinguebert/kevinguebert.github.io/src/pages/2018/03/2018-03-01-have-to-stretch-and-be-smart.md

 path: "/2018/03/01/have-to-stretch-and-be-smart"
 date: "2018-03-01T21:38:00.000Z"
 tags: ["Smarter Faster Better","Books","Personal Growth"]
-excerpt: "> "To-do lists are great if you use them correctly, but when people say things like 'I sometimes write down easy items I can cross off right away, because it makes me feel good,' that's exactly the..."
+excerpt: "> 'To-do lists are great if you use them correctly, but when people say things like 'I sometimes write down easy items I can cross off right away, because it makes me feel good,' that's exactly the..."
 ---

 > "To-do lists are great if you use them correctly, but when people say things like 'I sometimes write down easy items I can cross off right away, because it makes me feel good,' that's exactly the *wrong* way to create a to-do list" - Timothy Pychcyl (129)